EyalPerry/micro/docs/CONFIG.md

 Supported types: `yml` / `yaml` / `json`.

 In Dev mode
-- The `app.config.json` file in the project directory is used.
+- The `app.config.json` file in the project directory is used by default.

 ## Defaults